nathaniel-bennett/tweeter/README.md

 **View Feed Feature (Chris):**

-•	Using recycler-view abstraction
+&emsp;•	Using recycler-view abstraction

 **View User Story Feature (Chris):**

-•	Using recycler-view abstraction
+&emsp;•	Using recycler-view abstraction

 **View User Followers Feature (Curtis):**

-•	Abstracted requests and responses so this can be reused for followers
+&emsp;•	Abstracted requests and responses so this can be reused for followers

 **View User Following Feature (Curtis):**

-•	Abstracted requests and responses so this can be reused for followers
+&emsp;•	Abstracted requests and responses so this can be reused for followers

 **Follow Feature (Chris):**